-This word — meaning confused or disorderly and also secret or clandestine — was in the news recently, having been used to refer to a woman thief in New York who waits for men coming out of downtown bars, cuddles them and pinches their wallets.
+This word — meaning confused or disorderly and also secret or clandestine — was in the news in early 2007, having been used to refer to a woman thief in New York who waits for men coming out of downtown bars, cuddles them and pinches their wallets.
 A similar usage is on record from Singapore in 2002, showing that journalistic catchword creation may know no geographic bounds but is limited in scope.

 Though the origin of this curious expression is far from certain, one thing the experts are sure of is that the second half has no link with the term for someone who robs people in a public place.